paroro/lemon-stack/README.md

 # lemon-stack
 # Description
-This project was created to share scripts I have used to set up a Digital Ocean droplet for a .NET Core application.
+This project was created to share scripts to set up a Digital Ocean droplet for a .NET Core application.

 LEMoN is an acronym I chose for the following collection of software :
 * L = Linux operating system, Ubuntu in this case.